coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.4.1.5 =

+* Improvement: Detect Hummingbird as a caching plugin
+* Improvement: Accessbility - add aria-label attribute to links where "Hide text" has been enabled
+* Fix: Mobile toggle block logo width

 = 2.4.1.4 =